xytovl/steam-runtime-tools/pressure-vessel/wrap.1.md

 `STEAM_COMPAT_MOUNTS` (`:`-separated list of paths)
 :   Colon-delimited list of paths to additional directories that are to
     be made available read/write in the container.

+`STEAM_COMPAT_RUNTIME_SDL2` (boolean)
+:   If set to `1`, set `SDL_DYNAMIC_API` so that the runtime's version
+    of SDL 2 will be used in preference to any copy that might be bundled or statically linked in an app or game (as long as it is version ≥ 2.0.2 and the `dynapi` feature has not been disabled).
+    The advantage of this variable over setting `SDL_DYNAMIC_API` directly is that pressure-vessel-wrap sets up appropriate distribution-specific paths so that both 32- and 64-bit SDL 2 will work.
+    Typically this would be enabled by setting a game's Steam launch options to `STEAM_COMPAT_RUNTIME_SDL2=1 %command%`.

+`STEAM_COMPAT_RUNTIME_SDL3` (boolean)
+:   Same as `STEAM_COMPAT_RUNTIME_SDL2`, but setting `SDL3_DYNAMIC_API`
+    for SDL 3 apps or games.

 `STEAM_COMPAT_SESSION_ID` (integer)
 :   (Not used yet, but should be.)